Szilvia Péter Szabó

-Szilvia Péter Szabó (born 9 September 1982, Szeged, Hungary) is Hungarian pop singer.
+Szilvia Péter Szabó (born 9 September 1982 in Szeged, Hungary) is a Hungarian pop singer.
 She is most well known as the singer of the Hungarian folk-pop band NOX.

 Career

 She learned to sing on her own.
 Early in her career, she was a singer of a small band in Szeged.
 Later, she was discovered and was chosen to become the singer of the newly created music group NOX.
 She has been a member of the group ever since unlike nearly all other members.

 NOX has been very successful.
 They took part in the Eurovision Song Contest, they won the Dalnokok Ligája and they also won several awards.
 NOX is one of the most well-known groups in Hungary and they plan to tour Western Europe.